sraaphorst/tile-reduction/README.md

  - Each of the `((k^n)^n)/(k^n)) = (k^n)^(n-1)` sub-cubes (sub-hypercubes) of side `k` in the standard way contain include the `k^n` symbols exactly once

-The smallest example that deviates from a normal Sudoku grid has parameters `k=2`, `n=3`, which gives us a cube of size `2^3` on each axis, so an `8 x 8 x 8` cube, which contains 512 cells and 64 subcubes.
+The smallest example that deviates from a normal Sudoku grid has parameters `k=2`, `n=3`, which gives us a cube of size `2^3` on each axis, so an `8 × 8 × 8` cube, which contains 512 cells and 64 subcubes.

 To represent the problem, we demonstrate it as eight grids to be stacked on top of each other, from top-to-bottom, and left-to-right: